msv-lab/llm-play/README.md

 The argument of `--output` is treated as a directory path unless it ends with `.json` or `.csv`.

 FS-tree and JSON formats are interchangeble.
-They both can be used as outputs of LLM sampling, and as inputs or outputs of the `--map` and `--cluster` commands.
+They both can be used as outputs of LLM sampling, and as inputs or outputs of the `--map` and `--partition` commands.
 Only FS-tree and JSON can be updated with `--update`.

-CSV format is used as the only supported output format for `--diff`, `--distrubiton`, and as an alternative output format for `--map` and `--cluster`.
+CSV format is used as the only supported output format for `--diff`, `--distrubiton`, and as an alternative output format for `--map` and `--partition`.
 The CSV encoding is lossy: the data cannot be loaded back from a CSV file, as it does not save prompts, and truncate data longer than 30 characters.
 If at least one datum is truncated, the corresponding column name is changed from `Content` to `Content [Truncated]`.
 Different commands produce different CSV schemas.

-The identity transformer can be used to convert data between different formats, e.g.
+The identity function can be used to convert data between different formats, e.g.

-    llm-play --map data --output data.json --transformer __ID__ llm-play --map data.json --output data.csv --transformer __ID__
+    llm-play --map data --function __ID__ --output data.json llm-play --map data.json --function __ID__ --output data.csv

 ## Shell Template Language

 The shell template language allows dynamic substitution of specific placeholders with runtime values before executing a shell command.
 These placeholders are instantiated and replaced with their corresponding values before the command is executed by the system shell.

-Available placeholders:
+Available placeholders for data:

-- `%%DATA%%` - replaced with the raw output (sample or extracted information).
+- `%%DATA%%` - the single-lined, stripped, truncated to 100 characters and shell-escaped text.
+- `%%FULL_DATA%%` - the original shell-escaped text.
+- `%%RAW_DATA%%` - the single-lined, stripped, truncated to 100 characters text.
+- `%%RAW_FULL_DATA%%` - combines the two above.

+Similarly, `RAW_`, `FULL_`, and `RAW_FULL_` variants are provided for the following variables:

-- `%%DATA_FILE%%` - replaced with a path to a temporary file containing the output.
+- `%%DATA_FILE%%` - a path to a temporary file containing the data.
-- `%%PROMPT%%` - replaced with the raw input prompt.
+- `%%PROMPT%%` - the prompt content.
-- `%%PROMPT_FILE%%` - replaced with a path to a temporary file containing the input prompt.
+- `%%PROMPT_FILE%%` - a path to a temporary file containing the prompt.
-- `%%PROMPT_ID%%` - replaced with the prompt id.
+- `%%PROMPT_LABEL%%` - the prompt label.

-For commands that require multiple outputs, indexed placeholders are provided, e.g. `%%DATA1%%`, `%%DATA2%%`.
+For equivalence relation commands, which require multiple arguments, the data and prompt placeholders are indexed, e.g. `%%DATA1%%` and `%%PROMPT2_LABEL%%`.

-Variants of shell-escaped placeholders are available for safety when handling special characters, e.g. `%%ESCAPED_DATA%%`.

 ## Troubleshooting